RusulK/Tic_Tac_Toe/README.md

 * [W3Schools](https://www.w3schools.com/) web used to read bout functions.

 # Aknowledge
-## I would like to Thank thw following :
+## I would like to Thank the following :
-* Code Institute Team.
+* Code Institute Team, and my Mentor Antonio Rodriguez.
 * Dave Horrocks helps me to understand Python better and was supporting me in my project by giving the right steps and advises.